Clearing The Air: Signs, Symptoms and Treatment Options For Lung Cancer

 Other Symptoms: Lung Cancer That Has Spread

-When lung cancer spreads throughout the body (metastatic lung cancer) there can be additional symptoms before it's diagnosed:
+When lung cancer spreads to other areas of the body, known as metastatic lung cancer, there can be additional symptoms before it's diagnosed:

 - Unexplained weight loss